 Of all the hotel loyalty programs, Hilton Honors makes it the easiest to combine points, and it’s free to do so.
 In fact, the program offers a point pooling option.

 You can pool rewards into one account with up to another 10 Hilton Honors members (for a total of 11 people), and they don’t have to be your household members.
-Any person who has been a Hilton Honors member for at least 30 days and has at least 1,000 points in their account can join a pool.
+Any person who has been a Hilton Honors member for at least 30 days, has at least 1,000 points and at least one item of account activity can join a pool.
+Each member also needs to be of age of majority, meaning 18 years old in most states and 19 or 21 years old in a handful of states.

-A member can transfer a minimum of 1,000 Hilton Honors points and a maximum of 500,000 points into a pool each calendar year.
-A member can receive up to 2 million points in a calendar year.
+A member can transfer a minimum of 1,000 Hilton Honors points and a maximum of 500,000 points into a pool each calendar year, over a maximum of six transactions.
+A member can receive up to two million points in a calendar year.

 IHG Rewards Club